Birdo1221/Users-Todo-WebApp/README.md

 - **Created Directories / Files:**
 - **user_tasks directory:** Holds JSON files that store task data for each user.
-- Each user has a unique task file associated with their account that is named based on the Base64 encoding of their username.
+- Each user has a unique task file associated with their account name based on a Base64 encoding of their username.
-- E.g., [task_(UsernameBase64).json]   [tasks_YWRtaW4=.json]  This is an admin example [YWRtaW4= is admin]
+- E.g.. [task_(UsernameBase64).json]   [tasks_YWRtaW4=.json]  This is an admin example [YWRtaW4= is admin]
 - For each user, every task is generated using a UUID to name the tasks and save/store them in the user's independent JSON file, which contains:

 -